ray-project/ray/rllib/README.rst

 purely from offline (historic) datasets, or using externally connected simulators, RLlib offers simple solutions for your decision making needs.

-You **don't need** to be an **RL expert** to use RLlib, nor do you need to learn Ray or any other of its libraries!
 If you either have your problem coded (in python) as an `RL environment <https://docs.ray.io/en/master/rllib/rllib-env.html#configuring-environments>`_ or own lots of pre-recorded, historic behavioral data to learn from, you will be up and running in only a few days.